-Four 2021 Marketing Budget Priorities That Will Get You Through Anything
+Four Marketing Budget Priorities That Will Get You Through Anything [NEW DATA]

-The coming year will surely pose many challenges for marketers, and budgeting for such an unpredictable year is chief among those concerns.
+The coming year will continue to pose many challenges for marketers, and budgeting for continued unpredictability is chief among those concerns.
 However, with a careful focus on preparation and analytics, you’ll be able to structure your budget in a way that provides short-term security alongside a long-term focus on brand building, data-driven efficiency, and organizational growth.

 Plan for Change